mccabed7/coding-practice/README.md

 ## Sections:
 ### Cracking the Coding Interview (CTCI)
 My own solutions to the problems from the famous book by Gayle Laakmann McDowell<br />
-Includes time and space complexity analysis, and also explanations to my solutions
+Includes time and space complexity analysis, and also explanations to my solutions<br />
+Solutions can be found in the "src" folders